odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ### When can / should I use JWT?

-When your "client" is not a browser.
+In case your "client" is not a browser.

 As long as your client transmits its data over HTTPS, it doesn't matter which Auth mechanism you use.
 Even BasicAuth is good enough in most cases.